rmscode/binary-garden/docs/hardware/raspberrypi.md

 1. If you need to power the USB ports back on for any reason, you can change `-a 0` to `-a 1`.

-??? note "Note: Power will be restored after a reboot."
+!!! note "Note: Power *will* be restored after a reboot."

     We need to come up with a method to power off the USB ports at the end of each boot sequence.
 Thankfully, thats pretty easy to script using cronjobs or DietPi's autostart scripts.